mjiderhamn/classloader-leak-quiz/README.md

 ## Goals

 For each question in the quiz, you will need to find a specific letter.
-All letters, in the order of the questions, will form a short sentence.
-Your goal is to find that sentence.
+All letters, in the order of the questions, will form a word.
+Your goal is to find that word.

 In order to make sure you have not simply guessed missing letters, you need to note, for each question, the _type of leak_ caused.